github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The first value ``net/http`` is the package name.
 - The second value ``Request`` is the name of the type that the field is associated with.
-- The third value ``True`` is a flag that indicates whether or not the source also applies to all overrides of the field.
+- The third value ``True`` is a flag that indicates whether or not the sink also applies to subtypes.
+For fields this means when the field is accessed as a promoted field in another type.
 - The fourth value ``Body`` is the field name.
 - The fifth value ``""`` is blank since it is a field access and field accesses do not have method signatures in Go.